CheesecakeLabs/AndroidNotifiCrashLib/README.md

 		initFlurry();
 		initParse();

-		// Make sure that NotifiBug is initialised last NotifiBug.init(this, "YOUR_SERIAL_NUMBER");
+		// Make sure that NotifiCrash is initialised last NotifiCrash.init(this, "YOUR_SERIAL_NUMBER");

 	}